imanlab/DeepProMPs_strawberry_rtp/README.md

 ### Code

-In the description you will find all the necessary code to replicate and modify the project.
+Respectively in 'e00_autoencoder_f', 'e01_rtp_cnn', 'e01_rtp_cnn_joints', 'preprocessing', you will find all the necessary code to replicate and modify the project.

-### Results

-The projects containes the folders 'LOSS', 'METRIC', 'PLOTS'.
-In the LOSS folder you will see two pictures representing the loss of the MLP trainig; in METRIC you will se a json file containing the results of the RMSE between true and predicted trajectories; in PLOTS you will visually see how much the predicted and gt trajectory probability distributions are similar to each other.

 ## Try Yourself!